-The Group is dedicated to adhering to applicable laws and regulations in relations to corruption, bribery, extortion, fraud and money laundering, including but not limited to the Law of the PRC on Anti-Unfair Competition (《中 華人民共和國反不正當競爭法》), the Criminal Law of the PRC (《中華人民共和國刑法》) and Prevention of Bribery Ordinance (Chapter 201) of Hong Kong in order to uphold business ethics and integrity in the strictest manner.
-We have outlined our approach to avoid any forms of corruption or illegal and unethical business behaviors in our Code of Conduct, Anti-Fraud Policy and other relevant policies.
-We require all levels of employees to strictly adhere to our Code of Conduct and uphold business ethics and integrity at all times.
+The Group is dedicated to adhering to applicable laws and regulations in relations to corruption, bribery, extortion, fraud and money laundering, including but not limited to the Law of the PRC on Anti-Unfair Competition (《中華人民共和國反不正當競爭法》), the Criminal Law of the PRC (《中華人民共和國刑法》) and Prevention of Bribery Ordinance (Chapter 201) of Hong Kong in order to uphold business ethics and integrity in the strictest manner.
+Our Code of Conduct, Anti-Fraud Policy, and other relevant policies clearly outline our commitment to preventing corruption and illegal or unethical business practices.
+We require all employees, regardless of their position, to strictly adhere to our Code of Conduct and uphold high standards of business ethics and integrity at all times.
 We conduct periodic fraud risk assessments to ensure our policies in place are effective.
-If there are any suspected cases involving corruption or other illegal behaviors, whistleblowers are encouraged to report to our senior management through phone, letter or email.
+If there are any suspected cases involving corruption or other illegal behaviours, whistleblowers are encouraged to report to our senior management through phone, letter or email.